My Calling- To Grok

 Overview of Thermometer + 7 segment display

-While I’m waiting for everything to align perfectly for my descent into robotics (still waiting on Mars to align with Neptune, and a few misc pieces from Sparkfun, and soon I’ll be waiting for time), I’ve built a thermometer for the dining room.
+While I’m waiting for everything to align perfectly for my descent into robotics, I’ve built a thermometer for the dining room.
 Three times.
 I’ve now gotten it to some form of a stopping point.

 Pieces and Parts